Sebagabones/CITS3007Project/meetings/meeting2.md

 - Work on fixing/resolving the reviews left on this PR https://github.com/Sebagabones/CITS3007Project/pull/39
 - Work on getting test coverage of the functions in the project brief

 ### Henry:
-- Threat modelling (work out what it is, what you need to do, and do it)
+- Threat modelling (work out what it is, what you need to do, and do it) - probably try do a report or something, think about extra things to do, but making it easy for Peter to implement tests would be a good start
 - Implement documentation markup for this function https://github.com/Sebagabones/CITS3007Project/pull/39
 - Help Peter with resolving open reviews here https://github.com/Sebagabones/CITS3007Project/pull/39